Wantook/MVVM/README.md

 ### Problem

-* Fix the UI more.
-Will add settings to change background theme
+* Add a Setting to change theme styles
-* Once deleted, will show "task deleted successfully"
-* Will create a Phone Version
+* Add an android version